Axioms for Defeat in Democratic Elections: Introduction

 In the absence of a Condorcet winner, Maskin and Sen \citeyearpar{Maskin2017a} suggest ``having a runoff between the two top candidates,'' but defining ``the two top candidates'' faces some of the same difficulties as defining ``the best candidate.''
-In a recent paper (\citealt{HP2020}), we study a voting procedure that we call Split Cycle, which provides a different backup plan for the case where no Condorcet winner exists.
-Instead of saying \textit{if there is a Condorcet winner, elect that person, and if not, do something else with a different justification}, Split Cycle provides a unified rule for cases with or without Condorcet winners: \begin{itemize} \item[] In an election with candidates $x$ and $y$, say that $x$ \textit{wins by $n$ over $y$} when there are $n$ more voters who prefer $x$ to $y$ than who prefer $y$ to $x$.
-Then $x$ defeats $y$ according to Split Cycle if $x$ wins by more than $n$ over $y$ for the smallest number $n$ such that there is no majority cycle, containing $x$ and $y$, in which each candidate wins by more than $n$ over the next candidate in the cycle.\end{itemize}
+In a recent paper (\citealt{HP2020}), we study a voting procedure that we call Split Cycle, which provides a different backup plan for the case where no Condorcet winner exists.\footnote{After posting \citealt{HP2020} online, we learned from Jobst Heitzig of his notion of the ``immune set'' discussed in a 2004 post on the Election-Methods mailing list (\citealt{Heitzig2004}), which is equivalent to the set of winners for Split Cycle after replacing `stronger' with `at least as strong' in Heitzig's definition in the post.
+After submitting the present paper, we learned from Markus Schulze of Steve Eppley's notion of the ``Beatpath Criterion Method'' in a 2000 post on the Election-Methods mailing list (\citealt{Eppley2000}), which is equivalent to a version of Split Cycle that measures strength of majority preference using winning votes (the number of voters who rank $x$ above $y$), though \citealt{HP2020} focuses on the version that uses margin of victory (the number of voters who rank $x$ above $y$ minus the number of voters who rank $y$ above $x$).} Instead of saying \textit{if there is a Condorcet winner, elect that person, and if not, do something else with a different justification}, Split Cycle provides a unified rule for cases with or without Condorcet winners: \begin{itemize} \item[] In an election with candidates $x$ and $y$, say that $x$ \textit{wins by a margin of $n$ over $y$} when there are $n$ more voters who prefer $x$ to $y$ than who prefer $y$ to $x$.
+Then $x$ defeats $y$ according to Split Cycle if $x$ wins by more than $n$ over $y$ for the smallest number $n$ such that there is no majority cycle containing $x$ and $y$ in which each candidate wins by more than $n$ over the next candidate in the cycle.\end{itemize}

-As we show, Split Cycle mitigates spoiler effects (see Section \ref{CoherentIIASection}) and has several other virtues, including avoiding the so-called Strong No Show Paradox (see \citealt{HP2020}).
+While there may be no Condorcet winner, there is always an undefeated candidate according to Split Cycle (if there is more than one, a tiebreaking process must be applied---cf.~Remark \ref{Tiebreaking}).
+An intuitive way\footnote{See \citealt{HP2020} for a more efficient algorithm for computing the undefeated candidates.} to determine the Split Cycle defeat relation is as follows: \begin{enumerate} \item In each majority cycle, identify the wins with the smallest margin in that cycle. \item After completing step 1 for all cycles, discard the identified wins.
+All remaining wins count as defeats. \end{enumerate} As we show, Split Cycle mitigates spoiler effects (see Section \ref{CoherentIIASection}) and has several other virtues, including avoiding the so-called Strong No Show Paradox (see \citealt{HP2020,HP2021PI}).